 Elekit TU-8500DX 12AU7 Pre-Amplifier Kit

 The TU-8500 is an exceptionally well designed pre-amplifier kit including phono stage.
-This is a special edition exclusively for the diyAudio store that includes 5% AMTRANS carbon 1/4 W resistors.

 The front features a power switch, volume control and 4 way input selector (Line 1/2/3/Phono).